bacalhau-project/bacalhau/docs/docs/dev/cli-reference/cli/node/delete/index.md

 sidebar_label: delete
 ---

-# Command: `node approve`
+# Command: `node delete`

-The `bacalhau node delete` command offers administrations the ability to remove a node from the cluster using its unique identifier.
+The `bacalhau node delete` command offers administrators the ability to remove a node from the cluster using its name.

 ## Description: